Student/Teacher Ratio: 16 to 2 (teacher with Educational Assistant)

-Art: Self expression is encouraged through words, play dough, markers, paints, crayons, music and other mediums with attention paid to visual detail.
+Art and Music: Self-expression is encouraged through words, play dough, markers, paints, crayons, music and other mediums with attention paid to visual detail.
 The children participate in class songs and Christmas and Easter programs.